Dwini/FIT4002_Ad_Transparency/README.md

 3. Confirm docker is working by typing the command: `docker run hello-world`

 ### Running the project
-1. Run `docker-compose up --build`
+1. Ensure node dependencies are up to date by running `npm install` in `/db` directory.
+2. Run `docker-compose up --build`.
+If node import error occurs, update the module locally and retry.

 ### Running the DB container individually.
 1. With docker toolbox cmd still open.
 Open terminal in `/db` directory`.